 Works will be insured while on gallery premises.
 Insurance covers theft, vandalism, damage caused by gallery patrons or staff (in accordance with insurance policy).
 PLEASE NOTE: Insurance does not cover damage caused during shipping due to any reason, including mishandling by carrier or failure of packaging to protect works in transit.
 Also not covered is damage caused to work by failure of the work itself, its mounting systems installed or provided by the artist, disintegration/degradation due to the nature/quality of materials or craftsmanship, or incidental damage to works whose artist-directed presentation methods put them at risk.

 All work, unless indicated as not for sale (NFS),

 will be available for sale during exhibit.
 Manifest Gallery will

 retain a commission of 30% of the sale price on all artwork sold during the exhibition.
 Artists set the sale price on the entry form.
 Works are not required to be for sale in order to be included in exhibitions.

 sometime this week

-Hi-res images needed for catalog and PR
+Hi-res images needed for season annual and PR (ASAP)

 Artwork due to Manifest by this date